 Candidates like Scott Brown, running for the Senate in New Hampshire, called the National Republican Senatorial Committee to complain that if Chris McDaniel was not stopped, he could drag the whole party down.

-This would be Scott Brown who lost again in a race for the Senate, this time in New Hampshire, to an absolutely corrupt woman by the name of Jean Shaheen, who we have learned worked hand in hand with Lois Lerner to target the Tea Party at the IRS.
+This would be Scott Brown who lost again In a race for the Senate, this time in New Hampshire, to an absolutely corrupt woman by the name of Gene Shaheen, who we have learned worked hand in hand with Lois Lerner to target the Tea Party at the IRS.

-Jean Shaheen was one of the U.S. Senators, along with Al Franken and others, encouraging the IRS to deny tax exempt status to Tea Party fundraiser groups.
+Gene Shaheen was one of the U.S. senators, along with Al Franken and others, encouraging the IRS to deny tax-exempt status to Tea Party fundraiser groups.

 We couldn't mention that, of course, that would be partisan.